ietf-rats-wg/eat/draft-ietf-rats-eat.md

 to track other characteristics of the entity to keep entities distinct between manufacturers).

-There are privacy considerations for UEID's.
+There are privacy considerations for UEIDs.
 See {{ueidprivacyconsiderations}}.

 The UEID is permanent.
 It MUST never change for a given entity.